Citadel-Station-13/CitadelLore/wiki/Standard_Operating_Procedure.md

     Medic, or [Search and Rescue](/wiki/Search_and_Rescue "wikilink") crew member to play the role of medic, equipped with one of each type of first aid kit, and at least one cryobag for emergencies.
--   If reasonably available, a [Security Officer](/wiki/Security_Officer "wikilink") to play the role of escort, equipped with lethal ranged weapons of choice, or equipment from storage as assigned by the expedition leader.
+-   A [Security Officer](/wiki/Security_Officer "wikilink") to play the role of escort, equipped with lethal ranged weapons of choice, or as assigned by the research director.
 Their goal should be to secure the landing site with the initial team, and prevent any creatures from compromising the gateway or shuttle and making it back to the station.
 -   A [Pilot](/wiki/Pilot "wikilink") should accompany any expeditions via shuttle, as their skills can be required to make a hasty departure, or ferry crew members to and from the landing zone to obtain